-The state constitution and statutory millage rate cap for NWFWMD is 0.05, significantly less than the ad valorem taxing authority afforded to the other four water management districts.
-The District's FY 2021-22 ad valorem tax millage rate, as set by the Governing Board, is 0.0294.
+The state constitutional and statutory millage rate cap for the NWFWMD is 0.05, significantly less than the ad valorem taxing authority afforded the other four water management districts.
+The District's FY 2022-23 ad valorem tax millage rate, as set by the Governing Board, is 0.0261.
 To meet its areas of responsibility, the District must rely on other sources of funding, as available.
 Funding sources used to support water resource and supply development include:

-- State Legislative appropriations Alternative Water Supply;

-- Water Protection and Sustainability Program Trust Fund (WPSTF);

-- Land Acquisition Trust Fund;

-- District Fund Balance;

-- State Legislative appropriations General Operations;

-- Local government match funding; and

-- Ad valorem.
+- State Legislative appropriations for alternative water supply; - Water Protection and Sustainability Program Trust Fund; - Federal funding awarded by the State for alternative water supply; - Land Acquisition Trust Fund; - District Fund Balance; - State Legislative appropriations for General Operations; - Local government match funding; and - Ad valorem.